Dr. Daniel Telech

 Philosophy of Mind, Post-Kantian Philosophy, Philosophy of Law

-The Moral Psychology of Gratitude (edited with Robert C. Roberts), Rowman & Littlefield, 2019.
+The Moral Psychology of Gratitude (edited, and introduction co-authored, with Robert Roberts), Rowman & Littlefield, 2019.

 “Mercy at the Areopagus: A Nietzschean Account of Justice and Joy in the Eumenides” in Fatal Fictions: Crime and Investigation in Law and Literature, eds., A. LaCroix, R. McAdams, and M. Nussbaum, Oxford University Press, 2017.